tiff-ritz/buildpacks-deb-packages/README.md

     - If it is already installed and the requested package is configured with `force = false`
         - Skip the package
 - If the requested package is configured with `skip_dependencies = false`:
+    - If the requested package is in the SPECIAL_CASE_MAP const definition:
+        - Read through and add the additional packages
     - Add the latest version of the requested package.
     - Read the dependencies listed in the [Depends][binary-dependency-fields] and [Pre-Depends][binary-dependency-fields]